sudharsan-selvaraj/codetest-vcc/README.md

 });
 ```

+### Reports:

+Once the tests are executed, HTML report will be generated along with the screenshots for the failed tests.

+Check the sample
+report [Execution Report](https://htmlpreview.github.io/?https://github.com/codetest-vcc/docs/report.html) (It will take
+approx 30-60s to open the HTML file)

+Webdriver IO provides customizable options to generate customized reports based on the project needs.
+So we can easily
+tweek any existing reporting framework and create our own report based on the requirements.

 ### Docker Setup:

-I have used [`Zalenium`](https://opensource.zalando.com/zalenium/) framework for running selenium tests inside docker conatiners
+I have used [`Zalenium`](https://opensource.zalando.com/zalenium/) framework for running selenium tests inside docker
+conatiners

 Advantages:

 1. Zalenium supports auto-scaling of selenium nodes based on the request received from the tests.
 2. Supports proxy for various cloud providers (Browserstack, sauce labs, etc)
 3. Provided ability see the live test execution using no-vnc service.